MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 [!INCLUDE[](includes/kiosk-configure-steps.md)]

 ## Release Notes

 ### Continuing kiosk experience for Azure AD groups without internet

 [MixedReality/AADGroupMembershipCacheValidityInDays](/windows/client-management/mdm/policy-csp-mixedreality#mixedreality-aadgroupmembershipcachevalidityindays)

-Steps to use this policy correctly:

-1. Create a device configuration profile for kiosk targeting Azure AD groups and assign it to HoloLens device(s).
-1. Create a custom OMA URI based device configuration that sets this policy value to desired number of days (> 0) and assign it to HoloLens device(s).
-    1. The URI value should be entered in OMA-URI text box as ./Vendor/MSFT/Policy/Config/MixedReality/AADGroupMembershipCacheValidityInDays
-    1. The value can be between min / max allowed.
-1. Enroll HoloLens devices and verify both configurations get applied to the device.
-1. Let Azure AD user 1 sign-in when internet is available, once user signs-in and Azure AD group membership is confirmed successfully, cache will be created.
-1. Now Azure AD user 1 can take HoloLens offline and use it for kiosk mode as long as policy value allows for X number of days.
-1. Steps 4 and 5 can be repeated for any other Azure AD user N. Key point here is that any Azure AD user must sign-in to device using Internet so at least once we can determine that they are member of Azure AD group to which Kiosk configuration is targeted.

-> [!NOTE]
-> Until step 4 is performed for a Azure AD user will experience failure behavior mentioned in “disconnected” environments.

 ### How to can visitor accounts automatically logon into kiosk experience?